SimplGy/simplgy.github.io/projects/_posts/2015-08-01-layered-ui.md

 By using a central abstraction, challenges like "dismiss the topmost floating element when the background is clicked" become very straightforward and performant.

-It is implemented for an Angular app as a resuable set directives and factory methods.
+It is implemented for an Angular app as a reusable set directives and factory methods.
 It allows the developer to create tooltips, toggle-able panels, and modals of N depth without requiring knowledge of the other layered elements being used at the application at that time.